How Much Temporal Long-Term Context is Needed for Action Segmentation?: Acknowledgement

 \section{Acknowledgement}

-Juergen Gall has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) GA 1927/4-2 (FOR 2535 Anticipating Human Behavior), the project iBehave (receiving funding from the programme ``Netzwerke 2021'', an initiative of the Ministry of Culture and Science of the State of Northrhine Westphalia), and the ERC Consolidator Grant FORHUE (101044724).
+Juergen Gall has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) GA 1927/4-2 (FOR 2535 Anticipating Human Behavior), the project iBehave (receiving funding from the programme “Netzwerke 2021”, an initiative of the Ministry of Culture and Science of the State of Northrhine Westphalia), by the Federal Ministry of Education and Research (BMBF) under grant no. 01IS22094E WEST-AI, and the ERC Consolidator Grant FORHUE (101044724).
 The sole responsibility for the content of this publication lies with the authors.

 { }